 \section{Conclusion}

-In this study, we have developed a comprehensive method designed to reconstruct 3D vessel structures from sparse-view 2D dynamic DSA images.
-Our method introduces a time-agnostic vessel probability field to model dynamic DSA imaging process effectively, which is inspired by the fact that the vessels remain static during the scanning process.
-We further employ two training strategies to improve our reconstruction quality, \textit{i.e.}, coarse-to-fine progressive training and temporal perturbed rendering loss.
-Extensive experiments have demonstrated promising results in both 3D vessel reconstruction and 2D view synthesis.
-We will further improve our algorithm to address above mentioned limitations particularly on time inefficiency in the future.
+In summary, we propose a NeRF-based optimization framework that successfully \R{addresses} sparse-view DSA reconstruction.
+Our method leverages a time-agnostic vessel probability field to guide the attenuation learning, capturing the dynamic nature of DSA imaging.
+And we further incorporate two training strategies to improve our model performance: coarse-to-fine progressive training for better vascular geometry and temporal perturbed rendering loss for temporal consistency.
+Extensive experiments demonstrate high-quality 3D vessel reconstruction and 2D DSA image synthesis.